dotnet/AspNetCore.Docs/aspnetcore/grpc/client.md

 ### Make gRPC calls with TLS

-A gRPC client must call a gRPC service using the same connection-level security.
-A gRPC client whose underlying channel isn't configured to use the same connection security as the gRPC service will throw an error when attempting to make a call.
+A gRPC client must call a service using the same connection-level security.
+This is configured when the gRPC channel is created.
+A gRPC client will error when it attempts to make a call and its underlying channel connection-level security doesn't match the service.

 To configure a gRPC channel to use TLS (transport layer security), ensure the server address starts with `https`.
 For example, `GrpcChannel.ForAddress("https://localhost:5001")`.
 The gRPC channel will automatically negotate a connection secured by TLS and use the secured connection to make gRPC calls.